davidpriest/ptp-tools/README.md

 file (`fop.conf`) can also refer to fonts found on your system or in other directories.

 `fop.conf`: Configuration file for FOP, the PDF engine.
+The base and base-font elements are modified by the `init.sh` or `init.bat` command when a document is published.

 `icons/`: Replacement icons for callouts and annotations used in the Docbook transformation.